 "Accessibility" refers to making web content available to all users, regardless of how they interact with a computer.
 While a standard website may work just dandy for a user whose vision and mobility are unimpaired, users with disabilities (including vision, hearing or mobility impairments that could make using a mouse or keyboard more difficult) could have a harder time viewing you web content.

 Finalsite works to make content on our platform available to all users, regardless of how they interact with our sites.
-Some aspects of full ADA compliance depend on content updates performed by site admins and site users, however.
+Some aspects of full accessibility compliance depend on content updates performed by site admins and site users, however.

 Making your Website Compliant on the Finalsite Platform